Blog

 • Cortisol and similar adrenal hormones regulate our state of arousal and are increased in order to promote the feeling of fear.

-• Serotonin is implicated in fearful feelings yet there are contradictory results with regard to its exact role.
+• Serotonin is implicated in fearful feelings, yet there are contradictory results with regard to its exact role.
 In some areas of the brain, serotonin promotes a fearful response, while inhibiting it when acting on other areas.
 Serotonin can be viewed as a regulatory and facilitative neurotransmitter in the context of fear.
-It is also associated with producing the feeling of disgust, dislike or avoidance, naturally in the context of the self in relation to something.
+It is also associated with producing the feeling of disgust, dislike, or avoidance, naturally in the context of the self in relation to something.

-3. Anger
+Anger

-The frontal lobe of the human brain appears to be able to skillfully intervene in the primordial fear pathway and moderate the response, toning down aggression and allowing for anger to be expressed in many different ways.
-Humans tend to experience anger when treated unfairly, when their goals are being blocked and, like other animals, when threatened.
-When the limbic system cannot control this pathway and an anger-inducing stimulus is present, aggression and even violence[21] can arise very quickly as it pertains to circuitry that is not in the realm of the conscious mind.
+The frontal lobe of the human brain appears to be able to skillfully intervene in the primordial fear pathway and moderate the response, toning down aggression and allowing anger to be expressed in different ways.
+Humans tend to experience anger when treated unfairly, when their goals are being blocked, and, like other animals, when threatened.
+When the limbic system cannot control this pathway and an anger-inducing stimulus is present, aggression and even violence can arise very quickly as it pertains to circuitry that is not in the realm of the conscious mind.

 Aggression is generally the result of increased provocation and/or low emotional control from the prefrontal lobe and emotional centers of the brain.
-The prefrontal lobes tend to intervene in anger by allowing for reflection of the self and the other or of the provocation, which in turn re-evaluates the stimulus and modifies the response.
+The prefrontal lobes tend to intervene in anger by allowing reflection of the self and the other or of the provocation, which in turn re-evaluates the stimulus and modifies the response.
 A provocation big enough is likely to inhibit the emotional control centers of the brain in favor of generating a fight response for optimal survival outcomes.

 It is interesting to note that in infants, anger seems to be necessary for developmental cognition.
-Anger promotes infantile learning when a goal is blocked or an obstacle is encountered, as well as a sense of self and a sense of mastery or control over the self.
+Anger promotes infantile learning when a goal is blocked, or an obstacle is encountered, as well as a sense of self and a sense of mastery or control over the self.
 This emotion only tends to occur toward the end of the first year of life, with other emotions taking precedence until then.
-As anger is more rehearsed, it progresses into the heightened reaction of rage, becoming easier to access as an emotional state and even defining baseline personality traits in some people.[22]
+As anger is more rehearsed, it progresses into the heightened reaction of rage, becoming easier to access as an emotional state and even defining baseline personality traits in some people.

 Frustration and irritation are minor forms of anger.
 Frustration occurs when one expects a reward and does not receive the reward in spite of continued effort.
 Irritation is more of a generalized form of anger and can arise with little to no provocation (a bit like anxiety is a spin-off from fear).

-Neurochemicals of Anger
+Neurochemicals of anger

-4. Love
+Love

 Love is a very complex emotional state that arises from and bridges the reward-seeking circuits to the stress centers of the brain.
-It is seen as a mixture of stress, reward, pleasure, joy, bonding and attachment.[26]
+It is seen as a mixture of stress, reward, pleasure, joy, bonding, and attachment.

 All love tends to begin as a state of stress after a person is attracted to another person or responds well and identifies that other person as unique to them.
 The increased arousal and stress encourage spending time with the special other, as well as the anticipation of reward and the positive feeling produced when with them.
 Spending more time with the other increases feelings of bonding and relaxes this response.

 Eventually, the stress response dies down completely once the other becomes more familiar, moving love into less intense emotional grounds in which bonding and engaging in new experiences keeps the feeling “alive.”
-This is generally true of platonic friendship or romantic partnership; however, the latter yields components of attraction, lust and stronger forms of attachment and bonding.[27]
+This is generally true of platonic friendship or romantic partnership; however, the latter yields components of attraction, lust, and stronger forms of attachment and bonding.

 Rejection in love typically results in anger followed by sadness as the anticipation of reward is first dashed, followed by despondent feelings related to self-punishment.

-Neurochemicals of Love
+Neurochemicals of love

 Love is chemically produced in the nervous system by the following neurotransmitters:

-• Oxytocin is a peptide hormone that is known to be the major inducer of feelings of trust, safety, security, relaxation, bonding and attachment, particularly with regard to others.
-Without oxytocin, there would be no bonding or attachment and love would not endure[28].
+• Oxytocin is a peptide hormone that is known to be the major inducer of feelings of trust, safety, security, relaxation, bonding, and attachment, particularly with regard to others.
+Without oxytocin, there would be no bonding or attachment, and love would not endure.
 Thus, it is the main component of love, whether platonic or romantic.

 Love has been associated with invoking the release of many opioid compounds, like endorphins, that are associated with pain relief and elated states of being.

-5. Sadness
+Sadness

 Sadness is commonly known as the emotional reaction to loss.
-While sadness is often seen as a simple negative feeling, it is arguably the most complex of all emotions and there is still much debate about its neurochemistry.
+While sadness is often seen as a simple negative feeling, it is arguably the most complex of all emotions, and there is still much debate about its neurochemistry.
 This is likely due to the many expressions of sadness, with some pertaining to fear (anguish and distress), love (grief and heartbreak), and even joy (feeling ‘touched’).
-[29]

 Sadness can be linked to any other emotional state but has a unique neurological relationship with anger.
-The emotion promotes a strong sense of punishment, generally related to self, which overlaps with anger, particularly that seen in frustration.
+The emotion promotes a strong sense of punishment, generally related to the self, which overlaps with anger, particularly that seen in frustration.
 This correlates with an overlap in brain regions that specifically regulate anger and sadness.
-Sadness is also known to disconnect many areas of the brain that are connected during the processing of other emotional states while still maintaining body function.
+Sadness is also known to change many areas of the brain that are connected during the processing of other emotional states while still maintaining body function.

-When loss is coupled with a big surprise or sudden change, such as the death of a loved one, it can increase the basic state of arousal and activate the fear/anxiety network, causing separation distress, fear of the sudden new situation and grief or intense sorrow.
+When loss is coupled with a big surprise or sudden change, such as the death of a loved one, it can increase the basic state of arousal and activate the fear/anxiety network, causing separation distress, fear of the sudden new situation, and grief or intense sorrow.

-Neurochemicals of Sadness
+Neurochemicals of sadness

-Not much is known about the role of neurotransmitters in sadness and much of the research is directed at looking at depressive disorders[30].
+Not much is known about the role of neurotransmitters in sadness, and much of the research is directed at looking at depressive disorders.
 However, the following implications have been drawn about ordinary forms of sadness:

-• Dopamine is low and the reward pathway is inhibited.
+• Dopamine is low, and the reward pathway is inhibited.

 • Adrenaline and noradrenaline could be high or low, depending on whether sadness is coupled with surprise.